docker/docs/content/manuals/docker-hub/repos/manage/access.md

 ### Configure team repository permissions

-You must create a team before you are able to assign in permissions.
+You must create a team before you are able to configure repository permissions.
 For more details, see [Create and manage a team](/manuals/admin/organization/manage-a-team.md).

 To configure team repository permissions: